George Finch-Hatton, 11th Earl of Winchilsea: Personal life

+In 1847, Lord Maidstone went to watch Jenny Lind sang at her majesty's theatre.

+On 2 May 1862, Lord and Lady Winchilsea and Lady Florence Paget attended the Banquet at Stafford House (Lancaster House) given by The Duke and Duchess of Sutherland.

-After her death in March 1878, he married his first wife's first cousin, Lady Elizabeth Georgiana (died 1904), daughter of Francis Conyngham, 2nd Marquess Conyngham, in 1882.
+After his first wife died in March 1878, he married his wife's first cousin, Lady Elizabeth Georgiana (died 1904), daughter of Francis Conyngham, 2nd Marquess Conyngham and Lady Jane Paget (sister to 2nd Marquess of Anglesey), in 1882.
 There were no children from this marriage.

+His half-brother, Henry, later the 13th Earl of Winchilsea, wrote about him in his diary despite what happened with the family fortune "I hope he knew how fond of him we all were.
+But he was always thinking we must hate him. we didn't."

 Lord Winchilsea died in June 1887, aged 72.
-As his only son, George Finch-Hatton, Viscount Maidstone, had predeceased him, he was succeeded in his titles by his half-brother, Murray Finch-Hatton.
+As his only son, George Finch-Hatton, Viscount Maidstone, had predeceased him, he was succeeded in his titles by his half-brother, Murray Finch-Hatton, 12th Earl of Winchilsea.
 Lady Winchilsea died in February 1904.
 Lord Winchilsea, his son and his second wife are buried in the cemetery of the now ruined church of St Mary the Virgin at Eastwell Park.

+Ancestry

 Descendants

 Through his daughter, Lady Constance, he was the grandfather of Gordon Howard, 5th Earl of Effingham (1873–1946), who married Rosamond Margaret Hudson and later, Madeleine Foshay, and Capt.
 Hon.
 Algernon George Mowbray Frederick Howard (1874–1950).
 Through his grandson, the 5th Earl of Effingham, he was the great-grandfather of Mowbray Howard, 6th Earl of Effingham (1905–1996), Hon.
 John Algernon Frederick Charles Howard (1907–1970), and Hon.
 Nicholas Howard (1919–2016).